ebloc/eBlocPOW/README.md

 bash stats.sh
 ```

-- `sudo pm2 show app` should return some output starting with `"status            │ online"`.
+- `sudo pm2 show app` should return some output starting with `"status | online`.

 Now, you should see your node on http://ebloc.cmpe.boun.edu.tr:3001.

 - If you successfully see your name, put this line `bash stats.sh` into the last line of `server.sh` file.